wielgosz-info/carla-pedestrians/pedestrians-video-2-carla/README.md

     COMMIT=$(git rev-parse --short HEAD) SETUPTOOLS_SCM_PRETEND_VERSION="0.0.post0.dev38+${COMMIT}.dirty" pip install -e .
     ```

+4. Run `pytest tests` to see if everything is working.

 Please note that conda env is not actively maintained.

 <!-- pyscaffold-notes -->